 But what does the Surface Pro X actually offer?
 Could it become one of our favourite drawing tablets, or best laptops for graphic design?
 Read on for a first look at Microsoft’s new 2-in-1 laptop/tablet.

-the overall look and feel is good, and it’s also pretty bright (450
+The display is a 13-inch PixelSense touchscreen with a 2,880 x 1,920 resolution (267 ppi) with a 3:2 aspect ratio.
+Colour looks great on it, the overall look and feel is good, and it’s also pretty bright (450 nits).

 You can turn the Pen around and use the end of it like an eraser, which is pretty cool.
 You can also use the Pen on its side, giving you nice soft blended effects when creating artwork.
 We also saw at the event that the Creative Cloud works really well on this machine, with Adobe Fresco having been optimised for the Surface Pro.
 Fresco will soon arrive on the Surface platform.

-Surface Pro X comes in one colour: matte black aluminium, with the black Alcantara fabric Type Cover for the keyboard cover.
+The Surface Pro X comes in one colour: matte black aluminium, with the black Alcantara fabric Type Cover for the keyboard cover.